Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 • Life science firms include for-profit companies operating in the fields of pharmaceuticals, biotechnology, medical devices, digital health, biomedical technologies, nutraceuticals, cosmeceuticals, and others that dedicate their efforts to creating products to improve the lives of organisms.

-• If your firm is located outside of Ontario and you are interested in working with a principal investigator / clinical champion partner in Hamilton, please contact the SOPHIE Program Manager (alek.tirpan@innovationfactory.ca) to explore potential options.
+• If your firm is located outside of Ontario and you are interested in working with a principal investigator / clinical champion partner in Hamilton, please contact lifesciences@innovationfactory.ca to explore potential options.

 A principal investigator or clinical champion must be matched with the applying company from one of the partner institutions (i.e., Hamilton Health Sciences, McMaster University, Mohawk College, St. Joseph’s Hospital).
 If the applying company is not able to identify or name a partner, the SOPHIE program team will attempt to match high-potential applicants to a principal investigator / clinical champion.